Earth vs. the Spider (2001 film): Plot

-Quentin Kemmer is a shy security guard and obsessive comic book fan who dreams of becoming a superhero like his favorite comic book character The Arachnid Avenger, and going out with his next-door neighbor Stephanie Lewis.
-When his partner is killed during a botched robbery at the research laboratory where he works, Quentin is fired and he injects himself with an experimental serum derived from spiders.
-The next day he is wracked with a severe fever and spends most of the day unconscious.
+Quentin Kemmer is a shy security guard and obsessive comic book fan who dreams of becoming a superhero like his favorite comic book character, the Arachnid Avenger, and going out with his next-door neighbor Stephanie Lewis.
+When his partner is killed during a botched robbery at the research laboratory where he works, Quentin is fired, and in a moment of grief, he injects himself with an experimental serum derived from spiders.
+The next day, he is wracked with a severe fever and spends most of the day unconscious.
 After he recovers, he discovers that he has developed increased strength.

 Later that night, Stephanie is attacked and almost raped by a stalker.
 Quentin intervenes and kills the man, leaving before Stephanie can see him.
 Quentin later returns to his apartment and finds Stephanie being interviewed by Detective Frank Grillo in hopes of identifying her savior.
 Quentin is thrilled that he is finally able to live his dream of becoming a superhero.
 However, as the days go by, he develops more spider-like abilities, including being able to shoot webs from his abdomen, and his body becoming more spider-like.
-Quentin is overwhelmed with an insatiable hunger but is unable to eat solid food.
+Quentin is also overwhelmed with an insatiable hunger, but is unable to eat solid food.
 Arriving at a local store in an effort to find something to satisfy his hunger, he happens upon a man attempting to rape a young woman and attacks him, severely injuring the man.
 Expecting the woman to be grateful, he is surprised when she yells at him in anger as the man was her boyfriend.
 When she attempts to call the police, Quentin encases her in webbing.
 Police Officer Williams arrives on the scene and attempts to free the woman but is attacked by Quentin.